 Good dental hygiene can reduce gum bleeding.
 During each office visit, our team demonstrates brushing and flossing techniques.
-We can also provide advice on mouse washes and rises, which may reduce bleeding and gum disease.
-Individual treatment plans may vary.
-Our team will let each patient know how to care for their gums — even once they return home.
+We can also provide advice on mouthwashes and rinses, which may reduce bleeding and gum disease, though individual treatment plans may vary.
+Our team will let each patient know how to care for their gums — even after they return home.

 “Good dental hygiene can reduce gum bleeding.”

-A. Bleeding gums can signify an underlying health problem.
-If you notice that your gums are inflamed, contact your dental provider right away.
-A dentist can examine your gums and determine the source of the problem.
+Bleeding gums can signify an underlying health problem.
+If you notice that your gums are inflamed, contact our dentist right away.
+Our dentist can examine your gums and determine the source of the problem.

-A. Our team begins by identifying the cause of your symptoms.
+Our team begins by identifying the cause of your symptoms.
 If you have gingivitis, our team can perform a scaling and root planing procedure.
 This treatment removes plaque and bacteria from below the gums.
-If your symptoms have a different cause, we deliver the appropriate treatment.
-As part of your treatment, our team demonstrates proper brushing techniques.
-We also adjust dental appliances to ensure a comfortable fit.
+If your symptoms have a different cause, we will provide the appropriate treatment.
+As part of your treatment, our team will demonstrate proper brushing techniques.
+We will also adjust dental appliances to ensure a comfortable fit.

-A. Many patients mistakenly believe that gum bleeding is normal.
-But healthy gums should not bleed, even during flossing or a dental checkup.
+Many patients mistakenly believe that gum bleeding is normal.
+On the contrary, healthy gums should not bleed, even during flossing or a dental checkup.
 If you notice that your gums bleed while flossing, contact our team.
 We can check your gums for signs of gingivitis or other dental problems.

 Are bleeding gums linked to pregnancy?